 Applications are accepted on a rolling basis.
 However, in order to receive priority consideration for admission and scholarships, applications should be submitted by the priority deadline of the desired semester.

-Summer semester (May - July)April 1Fall semester (late August - December)July 1Spring semester (January - May)November 1
+Summer semester (May - July) April 1 Fall semester (late August - December) July 1

 Applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials: